John Hough (director)

-John Hough /hɔːf/ (born 21 November 1941) is a British film and television director.
-He is primarily known for his suspense films of the 1970s and 1980s, including Twins of Evil (1971), The Legend of Hell House (1973), The Incubus (1982) and American Gothic (1988), as well as the 1974 action thriller Dirty Mary, Crazy Larry.
+John Hough (/hɔːf/, born 21 November 1941) is a retired English film and television director, producer, and screenwriter.
+He is primarily known for his horror and suspense films of the 1970s and 1980s, including Twins of Evil (1971), The Legend of Hell House (1973), The Incubus (1982) and American Gothic (1988), as well as the 1974 action thriller Dirty Mary, Crazy Larry and the Walt Disney Studios productions Escape to Witch Mountain (1975) and Return from Witch Mountain (1978).
+FilmInk characterized him as an "unsung auteur."

 Career

 British TV

 After many credits as a second unit director on The Baron, The Avengers and The Champions, Hough took his first job as a director on the 1968 season of The Avengers, directing episodes such as "Super Secret Cypher Snatch" and "Homicide and Old Lace".

 "ITC was a very special place to work in", he said later.
 "And the people cared.
 Instead of asking you to do it quicker and with less quality, they'd push you to excel yourself.
 It was creative and interesting, but very disciplined.
 It was like Michelangelo painting the Sistine Chapel on a nine-to-five contract."